clemsos/writings/_quora/2018-08-25-Economically-speaking-is-America-better-off-by-having-its-manufacturing-plants-in-China.md

 language: en
 title: |
     Economically speaking, is America better off
-    by having its manufacturing plants in China? - Quora
+    by having its manufacturing plants in China?
 ---

 The economic discussion is just a narrow part of the issue.
 The question